Current Patients:

 Stages of Gum Disease

-Gingivitis: This is the earliest stage.
+The earliest stage.
 Gums look red, swollen, and may bleed when you brush or floss.
 Plaque (a sticky film of bacteria) builds up along the gumline and irritates the tissue.
 There is no bone loss at this stage, and with good brushing, flossing, and a professional cleaning, gingivitis is usually reversible.

-Moderate periodontitis: Pockets get deeper, more bone is lost, and teeth can begin to loosen slightly.
+Pockets get deeper, more bone is lost, and teeth can begin to loosen slightly.
 Gums may recede, and roots can become sensitive to hot and cold.
 Deep cleaning, medicines, and possibly laser therapy or surgery may be needed to control the infection and stop further damage.

-Advanced periodontitis: In the most serious stage, pockets are deep, bone loss is significant, and teeth may shift or feel loose.
+In the most serious stage, pockets are deep, bone loss is significant, and teeth may shift or feel loose.
 Chewing can be uncomfortable.
 Without treatment, teeth can be lost.
 Surgical care, grafting, and careful long-term maintenance are used to save teeth when possible.

 Risk Factors for Gum Disease